 If there’s one dish I could eat every day for the rest of my life, those vegetarian stuffed grape leaves will be one of the tops.
 A vegetarian appetizer right from the Mediterranean, this dish comes with memories and traditions.

-Step into the world of Mediterranean flavors with my cherished vegetarian stuffed grape leaves recipe, also known as dolma.
+Step into the world of Mediterranean flavors with my cherished vegetarian stuffed grape leaves recipe, dolma.
 Originating from Greek tradition and spanning across the Middle East and Mediterranean, this dish showcases the rich tapestry of Mediterranean cuisine.

 These Vegetarian Stuffed Grape Leaves are a treat for vegetarians, especially during Lent.
 While many know dolma recipes with rice and ground lamb, this vegetarian version boasts captivating flavors.
 It complements Mediterranean dishes like stuffed zucchini and lamb ribs perfectly.
 It’s often served alongside a bowl of creamy yogurt, cucumber salad, or fattouch salad for a complete Mediterranean feast.

 - Grape Leaves (Dolma Leaves): If fresh grape leaves aren’t readily available, jarred grape leaves are your reliable alternative.
 They serve as the edible wraps for the dolma, adding a mild, slightly tangy flavor and a tender texture.
 Not to worry, I’ve got you covered with instructions on preparing them below, ensuring your dolma turns out just as delicious.